Delegated legislation in the United Kingdom

-Statutory Instruments are the most frequently used type of secondary legislation, with approximately 3,500 made each year, although only about 1,000 need to be considered by Parliament.
-They usually have either rule, order or regulation in their title.
+Statutory instruments are the most frequently used type of secondary legislation, with approximately 3,500 made each year, although only about 1,000 need to be considered by Parliament.
+They usually have either "Rules", "Order" or "Regulations" in their title.

 Secondary legislation is used for a wide variety of purposes such as fixing the date on which an Act of Parliament will come into force; setting fees for a public service; or establishing the details of an Act of Parliament.
 Delegated legislation is dependent on its parent act, which prescribes its parameters and procedures.
 Although a large volume of delegated legislation is written without close parliamentary scrutiny, there are statutory instruments to prevent its misuse.

 Background

 Delegated legislation is derived from its parent act, which prescribes its parameters and procedures.
 Delegated legislation saves parliamentary time by considering matters of technical detail.
 Such details are prepared by those with relevant expert knowledge.

 Through its inherent flexibility, delegated legislation accommodates changing circumstances such as changing fees for public services, developments in science or minor changes in government policy.
-Delegated legislation, allows the rapid drafting of emergency powers.
-In comparison to Acts of Parliament, which may take much time to pass, the flexibility of delegated legislation can be used to solve problems of governance in a timely way.
+Delegated legislation allows the rapid drafting of emergency powers.
+In comparison to acts of Parliament, which may take much time to pass, the flexibility of delegated legislation can be used to solve problems of governance in a timely way.

-Delegated legislation is officiated by signature of the author or his authorized representative.
-In the case of the monarch, only her verbal assent is required.
+Delegated legislation is effected by signature of the author or his authorized representative.
+In the case of the monarch, only his verbal assent is required.
 A statutory instrument related to the parent act is required to write delegated legislation.
-It ensures the legislation is catalogued and published by the Queen's Printer.
+It ensures the legislation is catalogued and published by the King's Printer.
 Exceptions are directions and by-laws where notifications are made to affected entities.